pip-services/pip-services-docs/content/en/python/mysql/persistence/_index.md

 #### [IdentifiableJsonMySqlPersistence](identifiable_json_mysql_persistence)
 Abstract persistence component that stores data in MySQL in JSON or JSONB fields and implements a number of CRUD operations over data items with unique ids.
-The data items must implement [IIdentifiable](../../commons/data/iidentifiable) interface.
+The data items must implement the [IIdentifiable](../../commons/data/iidentifiable) interface.

 #### [IdentifiableMySqlPersistence](identifiable_mysql_persistence)
 Abstract persistence component that stores data in MySQL and implements a number of CRUD operations over data items with unique ids.
-The data items must implement [IIdentifiable](../../commons/data/iidentifiable) interface.
+The data items must implement the [IIdentifiable](../../commons/data/iidentifiable) interface.

 #### [MySqlPersistence](mysql_persistence)
 Abstract persistence component that stores data in MySQL using the official driver.